-For literacy, we follow a two week cycle which gives the children opportunities to take part in a number of reading and writing activities, both individually and adult led, which advance their skills.
+For literacy, we plan for units which last for approximately three weeks in KS2.
+These are shorter in KS1 and are more focused around transcription and basic sentence building.
+We link our writing curriculum with our book study which gives the children opportunities to take part in a number of reading and writing activities, both individually and adult led, which advance their skills.

-During each half term, the children in years 1,3,4 and 5 take a reading test from Rising Stars and a White Rose assessment in maths.
+During each term, the children in years 1, 3, 4 and 5 take a reading test from Hodder Education and a White Rose assessment in maths.
 Children in years 2 and 6 use past QCA materials for their assessments.
-As well as being shared with pupils, these results are discussed at half termly pupil progress meetings and with governors and parents.
+As well as being shared with pupils, these results are discussed at termly pupil progress meetings and with governors and parents.
 These help teachers to plan for the following half term and identify target groups of children.

 All of these devices help teachers to decide a Point in Time Assessment (PITA) score for the children which is detailed below:

 These judgements are then inputted and tracked through Arbor which is the assessment program used across Sheffield South East Trust (SSET).

 The Foundation Stage Profile is completed at the end of the FS2 year.